Seasonal Changes and Building Health

 In the winter, the heating mode on air handling equipment can heat or evaporate the existing moisture in the air to reduce the overall relative humidity as outdoor air is brought into the building.
 However, in the summer, the opposite occurs: the air handling equipment cools the building space and doesn’t heat or evaporate the moisture out of incoming air.
 This combination of high relative humidity and indoor dew point ultimately creates conditions that promote condensation or organic growth within the facility.

 The most cost-effective solution to verifying and ensuring long-term indoor building health is with a sensor capable of measuring key building health metrics like differential pressure, relative humidity, dew point, temperature, and CO2.

-By gathering data on these building health metrics, the facility manager, operator, and/or building owner can quickly verify on-site conditions in real-time, while also gaining peace of mind in knowing their buildings are meeting engineering specifications per design as seasons change.
-In addition to these benefits, sensors’ data gathering gives users the ability to track and trend building health over a long-term period.
+By gathering data on building health metrics, the facility manager can quickly verify on-site conditions in real-time.
+As a result, they gain peace of mind knowing their buildings meet engineering specifications per design.
+In addition to these benefits, sensor data gathering gives users the ability to track and trend building health over a long-term period.

 Using Data to Plan for Seasonal Building Health Changes

 Getting and staying ahead of maintenance doesn’t need to start with expensive truck rolls and frequent site visits.
-Instead, sensor solutions provide an inexpensive, effective avenue to implement a proactive mindset.
-The collected data can be aggregated to an easy-to-use online portal capable of summarizing, visualizing, and diagnosing issues on site, while also granting users the ability to trend and predict HVAC performance for a lasting solution.
+Instead, sensor solutions provide inexpensive, effective avenues to implement proactive mindsets.
+Collected data can be aggregated into easy-to-use online portals, capable of summarizing, visualizing, and diagnosing issues on site.
+Allowing users, the ability to predict HVAC performance for a lasting solution.

 Get ahead of the changing seasons by verifying your building is healthy today!